skratsch-solutions/skratsch-solutions.github.io/_it-services/technology-assessment.md

     -  Answer any questions you may have.
     -  Schedule the on-site assessment.
     -  Give you a firm price quote.
 For businesses with up to 2 servers and 15 computers, the IT Assessment is $500.
 (Note, we'll will only look at a sampling of computers.)
 For larger businesses, we can give you a custom quote.
-2. One of our seasoned Eclipse Consulting IT Professionals will come to your office at the appointed time.
+2. One of our seasoned Skratsch Solutions IT Professionals will come to your office at the appointed time.
 Expect the appointment will take between 90 minutes and two hours.
 We'll want to meet with the person/people in charge of the business and the IT environment.
 3. Within 1-2 weeks of the on-site IT assessment, we'll deliver you a report with our findings.
 4. We'll then schedule a 30-minute online conference call to discuss the report.